PSY 348: Lecture 4

 If everyone gives a similar answer, it’s harder to analyze difference.

-ON AVERAGE, how far is each X-VALUE from the MIDPOINT.
+On average, how far is each x-value from the midpoint

-Take the AVERAGE of those distances.
+Take the average of those distances.

-In psychology, the mid-point we use will be the mean.
+In psychology, the mid-point we use will be the mean

-Participant.ID | X |
+Participant | X |

 ---|---|